energy-modelling-toolkit/Dispa-SET/Docs/overview.rst

 ..
 [5] Beltramo, A., Julea, A., Refa, N., Drossinos, Y., Thiel, C. and Quoilin, S. (2017),`Using electric vehicles as flexible resource in power systems: A case study in the Netherlands, In 14th International Conference on the European Energy Market (EEM).
 ..
 [6] Pavičević, M., Tomić, I., Quoilin, S., Zucker, A. and Pukšec, T. and Krajačić, G. (2017), Applying the Dispa-SET model on the Western Balkans power systems, In Proceedings of the 2017 SDEWES Conference
 ..
 [7] Tomić, I., Pavičević, M., Quoilin, S., Zucker, A., Krajačić, G., Pukšec, T. and Duić, N. (2017), Applying the Dispa-SET model on the seven countries from the South East Europe, In 8th Energy Planning and Modeling of Energy Systems-Meeting, Belgrade
 ..
-[8] Quoilin, S., Gonzalez Vazquez, I., Zucker, A., & Thiel, C. (2014).
+[8] Quoilin, S., Gonzalez Vazquez, I., Zucker, A., and Thiel, C. (2014).
 Available technical flexibility for balancing variable renewable energy sources: case study in Belgium.
 Proceedings of the 9th Conference on Sustainable Development of Energy, Water and Environment Systems.
+..
+[9] Pavičević, M., Quoilin, S. and Pukšec, T., (2018).
+Comparison of Different Power Plant Clustering Approaches for Modeling Future Power Systems, Proceedings of the 3rd SEE SDEWES Conference, Novi Sad.
+..
+[10] Pavičević, M., Kavvadias, K. and Quoilin, S. (2018).
+Impact of model formulation on power system simulations - Example with the Dispa-SET Balkans model, EMP-E conference 2018: Modelling Clean Energy Pathways, Brussels.

 .. _matplotlib: http://matplotlib.org
 .. _pandas: http://pandas.pydata.org